Bipartisan members of Congress are pushing for a presidential pardon for boxer Jack Johnson

 The lawmakers who come from different sides of the aisle have joined with House Reps.
-Peter King, a Republican, and Gregory Meeks, a Democrat, to send a joint letter to the White House
+Peter King, a Republican, and Gregory Meeks, a Democrat, to send a joint letter to the White House requesting the pardon.

 “We write once again to bring your attention to the ongoing injustice of John Arthur ‘Jack’ Johnson’s racially-motivated conviction, now over a hundred years old,” the lawmakers jointly wrote Thursday.

 Jack Johnson, the first African-American Heavyweight Boxing Champion, had his character and career besmirched when he was convicted “under the Mann Act in 1913 for transporting his white girlfriend across state lines,” according to the letter.